 Another form of entertainment was caroling, which began in Elizabethan times, but was popularized by the Victorians, and served as a means to gather around the wassail bowl.
 Going from house to house and singing might prove tiring, and carolers were usually invited in to share a cup of hot punch called wassail.
 The basis for the punch was either apple cider or beer, which was then enhanced by adding cinnamon, nutmeg, cloves, lemon slices, and sometimes roasted crab apples.
 The punch often became thick and foamy, and the foam floating on the top was called “lamb’s wool.”

 As in modern times, football also became a tradition and form of entertainment on Christmas Day.
 The games consisted of league matches, which became so popular that they often caused the fans to postpone their Christmas feast in order to attend the game.
 The first league match on Christmas Day occurred in 1889, and drew a crowd of 9,000.

 A Victorian Christmas and our modern Christmas are alike in many ways.
 The celebration helps to bring family and friends together with feelings of goodwill and sharing.
 As Charles Dickens says in his Victorian classic, A Christmas Carol, “God bless us everyone.”

-The staff of the the Gaslamp Quarter Historical Foundation wishes everyone a happy holiday season, and we invite you to History for the Holidays on December 9, our annual open house featuring the Davis-Horton House lavishly decorated in true Victorian style.
+The staff of the the Gaslamp Quarter Historical Foundation wishes everyone a happy holiday season, and we invite you to History for the Holidays on December 15, 2019 from to 2-4pm for our annual open house featuring the Davis-Horton House lavishly decorated in true Victorian style.

 Sandee Wilhoit is the historian for the Gaslamp Quarter Historical Foundation.
 She can be reached at [email protected]